kuriakosant/achaia-wood-shop-website-react/README.md

-## Achaia Wood Shop Website
+## Achaia Wood Shop Website - Frontend

-This is a freelance project for a local business in Greece. currently everything is in progress including this readme
+This repository contains the frontend code for the Achaia Wood Shop website, a freelance project for a local business in Greece.
+The frontend is built using React, Tailwind CSS, and TypeScript.

 # Shop Website